Soomaa National Park: Floods

 When vast amounts of water run down the Sakala Upland, the rivers of Soomaa cannot contain it all.
 The water flows over flood plain grasslands and forests, and covers roads, disrupting connection with the outer world.
 In some years the spring floods have risen by a meter a day for 3–4 days.

 The Riisa flood area is formed in such a way; with a surface area covering 175 square kilometres at its largest, it is the biggest regularly flooded area in Estonia and whole Northern Europe.
 At the maximum flood level the water-covered area can be 7–8 km across.
 Steep-sloped, raised bogs stand as islands in the water.
-The flood is often called the "fifth season" in Soomaa.
+The flood is often called the "fifth season" in Soomaa, which usually occurs at the end of March or early April.